Hardware Wallets – Securing Your crypto

 - The seed allows me to reconstruct my Trazor Wallet if I happen to lose my device.
 Additionally, it is the only backup that I can use to recover my wallet in case of loss or theft.

-- First, I will have to select the ‘Receive’ tab to get my Bitcoin Address.
+- First, I will have to select the ‘Receive’ tab to get my cryptocurrency wallet Address.

 - When someone makes a payment to me, I will see an incoming transaction appear in the transaction pane.